PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 # Description

 ### <span>Google Pay&trade;</span> is a fast and secured one-click payment method.
-Using Google Pay API, the customer can pay using:
+By Google Pay API, the customer can pay using:

 1) Tokenized card.
 In this case, when you click on the Google Pay button, a token is generated, then token must be passed to the Auth method.
 And that is all.